$0 Ireland Stamp 4 (Long-Term Residency) Guide — Quick-Start Checklist

 What if my employer says they have a policy against providing immigration letters?

-This is not a valid position for a Stamp 4 confirmation letter.
 The document is an administrative statement of employment fact, not a legal endorsement or guarantee.
-Ask them to clarify which "policy" prevents them from confirming the basic facts of your employment, and make the request in writing.
+Ask the employer to clarify the policy and make the request in writing; if the letter is not provided, submit the alternative evidence with an explanation.

 Can I get Stamp 4 if I recently changed employer on my CSEP?